UST-QuAntiL/QuantME-UseCases/2022-closer/README.md

 ![User Task Reached](./docs/camunda-cockpit-human-task.png)

-Afterward, switch to the ``Tasklist`` tab and click on ``Add a simple filter`` on the left.
+Afterward, switch to the Camunda tasklist and click on ``Add a simple filter`` on the left.
 Now, the task object for the human task should be visible in the task list.
-Click on the task object, and then on the ``Claim`` button, to get the URL for the plot of the boundary definition resulting from the evaluation of the trained classifier:
+Click on the task object and then on the ``Claim`` button to get the URL for the plot of the boundary definition resulting from the evaluation of the trained classifier:

 ![Camunda Tasklist Result](./docs/camunda-tasklist-result.png)

-After analysing the result, click on the ``Complete`` button to finish the human task, and as it is the last activity in the workflow to terminate the workflow instance.
+After analyzing the result, click on the ``Complete`` button to finish the human task, and as it is the last activity in the workflow to terminate the workflow instance.

 To terminate the environment, execute the following command in the [folder](./docker) with the Docker-Compose file: ``docker-compose down -v``
 Furthermore, you can delete the uploaded hybrid programs either using Qiskit and the ``IBMRuntimeService.delete_program()`` method (see [here](https://github.com/Qiskit-Partners/qiskit-runtime/blob/main/tutorials/02_uploading_program.ipynb)) or the [Qiskit Runtime API](https://runtime-us-east.quantum-computing.ibm.com/openapi/#/).